 I've received comments like "feels like you have nothing on" and "forgot I was wearing it".
 (Yeah right - I'll agree it's comfortable, but no dance belt feels like you aren't wearing one.)
 However the consensus - which I agree with - is that it just doesn't have enough support for jumping or partnering.
 The lack of a structured pouch can lead to internal shifting revealing undesirable anatomical detail.

-MStevens dance belts are highly recommended for use under spandex costumes, running shorts, and exercise tights where comfort is more important than totally firm ballet level support.
+Perhaps, an MStevens dance belt’s best use is under spandex costumes, running shorts, and exercise tights where comfort is more important than totally firm ballet level support.

 Very popular with slim younger dancers - an MStevens size S fits a boy with a 24" waist.